310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Shinobu worried %}
-That’s not true, Midori-kun.
+That isn’t true, Midori-kun.
 You’re the one getting the most recognition through your modeling and other solo work.

 Anyone who knows you could guess how much you dislike that line of work, but you still worked as hard as you could, and your efforts paid off.
-That’s not something just anyone can do—You’re incredible, Midori-kun.
+That isn’t something just anyone can do — You are incredible, Midori-kun.
 {% endbubble %}

 {% bubble Midori serious %}